 The Team

-The Iowa Nest was designed by Carl Sterner (at the time with Sterner Design, and now with Sol Design + Consulting) in collaboration a truly phenomenal team of engineers, verifiers, and product manufacturers.
+The Iowa Nest was designed by Carl Sterner (at the time with Sterner Design, and now with Sol Design + Consulting) in collaboration a truly phenomenal team of engineers, verifiers, contractors, and product manufacturers.
 See the full team here.

 News & Events